timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chose to add a person.
+1. User chooses to add a person.
 2. PharmHub adds the new person to the person list.
 3. PharmHub displays the updated list and person.
 <br>**Use case ends**